aawaheed/magic/backend/files/misc/common-startup-files/default.md

 This function will return relative URLs, HTTP verb and authorization requirements.
 If the auth field does not exist, it means it's a publicly available function for all.
 If it contains '*' it means any role, but most be authenticated.
 Otherwise it might contain a list of roles where the user must belong to at least one.

-### Render HTML
+### Show HTML widget

-The following function sends the specified [html] to the client to display it as is.
-It can deal with any HTML, such as HTML for rendering widgets, forms, etc. If the user asks you to create some HTML or render som HTML, you can use this function to create a small HTML section that you send to the client.
+This function sends the specified [html] to the client to display it as is.
+Use it if the user asks you to show widget, display widget, or something similar, and you either have some partial HTML snippet from before in your context, or the user has asked you to create HTML.
+It can deal with any HTML, such as HTML for rendering forms, etc. If the user asks you to show widget, display widget, etc, you can use this function to send the HTML to the client, which will be injected into the frontend's surface automatically.

 ___
-FUNCTION_INVOCATION[/misc/workflows/workflows/misc/render-html.hl]:
+FUNCTION_INVOCATION[/misc/workflows/workflows/misc/display-widget.hl]:
 {
   "html": "[STRING_VALUE]"
 }